Bright Tomorrows Immigration Services

 Refugee Protection Division (RPD)

 Decides claims for refugee protection made by people in Canada.
 If you have made a refugee claim, your hearing will be before the RPD.
+The RPD determines whether you qualify as a Convention refugee or a person in need of protection under sections 96 and 97 of the Immigration and Refugee Protection Act (IRPA).

 Refugee Appeal Division (RAD)